hasgeek/events/_fifthelephant_events/2017-nov-artds-workshop.md

 overview:
   left_content: |

     The ever increasing computational capacity has enabled us to acquire, process and analyse larger data-sets and information.
 We increasingly want to take a data-driven lens to solve business problems.
 But business problems are inherently 'wicked in nature' - with multiple stakeholder, different problem definition, different solutions interdependence, constraints, amplifying loops etc. There is no one trick to solve them.
 What is required is learning a structured approach to problem solving that can be applied to large set of these problems.
 One possible way is to use a *Hypotheses Driven Approach* - problems definition, scoping, issue identification and hypothesis generation - as a starting point for this.
 In this workshop, you will learn how to apply this hypotheses driven approach through seven pragmatic steps - Frame, Acquire, Refine, Transform, Explore, Model,  and Insight - to any business problem.
-The focus will be to learn the principles through an applied case study and by actually coding in R or Python to solve this.
+The focus will be to learn the principles through an applied case study and by actually coding in R or Python or JavaScript to solve this.

     ## Objective